 We offer small class sizes.
 Class sizes average between 15 and twenty students.
 History majors work directly with expert faculty from day one.

 Shepherd’s location on the banks of the Potomac and in the lower Shenandoah Valley provides a setting especially conducive to historical study.
-The many Native American names on the landscape provide evidence of the earliest dwellers in the area.
 The oldest town in West Virginia, Shepherdstown is a living museum of architecture and material culture.
-James Rumsey built and operated the first steamboat here, and the contending forces of the Civil War fought the deadliest battle in American history across the river at Antietam.
 Three national historical parks are nearby: the Chesapeake and Ohio Canal, Harpers Ferry, and Antietam.
-Other parks, historical sites, museums, and the major research repositories of the Library of Congress and the National Archives are within a reasonable drive or accessible by commuter train.
+Other parks, historical sites, museums, and the major research centersof the Library of Congress and the National Archives are within a reasonable drive or accessible by commuter train.